List of silver coins of the German Empire: List

-Face Value: The face value of a coin is the denomination stated on the coin and at which the coins were most often issued.
+Face Value: The face value of a coin is the denomination stated on the coin and at which the coin was most often issued.

 Year of Issue: The year of issue is the year in which a particular coin was minted and issued.

 Circulation/commemorative coin: A circulation coin is one without a specified reason for issue.
 It depicts only the portrait of the prince or the coat of arms of the city.
 In addition, it is usually issued over several years.
 A commemorative coin is one issued for a specific occasion, such as a state anniversary or the ruler's birthday.
 These coins were each only produced in one year.
 However, like the circulation coins, they were official means of payment.

 Occasion/Motif: The occasion of a commemorative coin or the motif of a circulation coin is given here.

-Mint: The coins were mostly only produced by one mint (see above) listed here.
+Mint: The mint that produced the coins is listed here (see above); in most cases, the coins were produced by only one mint.